 Financial assets are measured at amortized cost using the effective interest method.
-Interest income and impairment are recognised in the Combined Statements of Operations.
-Any gain or loss on derecognition is also recognised in the Combined Statements of Operations.
+Interest income and impairment are recognized in the Combined Statement of Operations.
+Any gain or loss on derecognition is also recognized in the Combined Statement of Operations.

 Classification and subsequent measurement - financial liabilities